crf8472/libarcstk/BUILD.md

 	$ cmake --build .    # perform the actual build
 	$ sudo make install  # installs to /usr/local

-This will install libarcs with all optimizations and without debug-symbols and tests.
+This will just install libarcs with all optimizations and without debug-symbols and tests.

-The latter three steps may be different for you depending whether you act as
+We describe the build configuration for the following profiles:
-- a user (read: a developer who uses libarcs in her project)
+- User (read: a developer who uses libarcs in her project)
-- a contributing developer (who wants to debug and test) or
+- Contributing developer (who wants to debug and test)
-- as a package maintainer (who intends to package libarcs for some target system).
+- Package maintainer (who intends to package libarcs for some target system).

-We therefore describe the steps separately for users, contributors and package maintainers.

 ### Users